whoami-anoint/Talking-Pytom/README.md

 These instructions will get you a idea of this kinda project and running on your local machine for development and testing purposes.
 ### Prerequisites

-The things you need before installing the software.
+The things you need before installing the Talking-Pytom.

 * python3
 * pip